n1k0d49/missinglink-tensorflow-tutorial1/docs/missinglink-tensorflow-tutorial1.md

 ![Experiment progress in terminal](../images/tutorials-experiment-start.gif)

-As you can see, the code runs the experiment in 10 epochs.
+As you can see, the code starts running the experiment.

 # Integrating the MissingLink SDK